embroider-build/embroider/rfc.0.md

 It is now an ECMA module, not a CJS file.
 The default export is a class that implements your build hooks (there is no required base class).

 Here is a list of build hooks, each of which will have its own section below.
-They are listed in the order they will run:

 - configure
 - configureDependencies
+- skipBabel

 I will describe the hooks using TypeScript signatures for precision.
 This does not imply anything about us actually using TypeScript to implement them.
 Each package has two type variables: